 You’ll end up with a fastlane directory, which contains a Fastfile, and an Appfile.
 You’ll also find a Gemfile and Gemfile.lock, if they didn’t already exist in your project.

-Let’s open up our <code>Fastfile<code> and take a look at what actions have already been added to it by default.
+Now that we’ve got everything installed, let’s open up our `Fastfile` and take a look at what actions have already been added to it by default.